Beach Foraging

 Razor Clams

-Razor clams like flat sandy beaches and can be found at the lowest areas close to the low tide line.
-If there’s to many rocks or pebbles on the beach they’ll get damaged when the tides in and also prefer flat areas so don’t bother looking on sloped beaches.
-To gather razor clams you can either dig them out which is allot of effort, or simply use the salt method.
+Razor clams like flat sandy beaches and can be found in the lowest areas close to the low tide line.
+If there are too many rocks or pebbles on the beach they’ll get damaged when the tides in and also prefer flat areas so don’t bother looking on sloped beaches.
+To gather razor clams you can either dig them out which is a lot of effort, or simply use the salt method.

-Grab a bottle of salt and look for one of the small keyhole shaped openings they make.
-Pour some in the hole and wash it down with some seawater if needed and then wait.
+Grab a bottle of salt and look for one of the small keyhole-shaped openings they make.
+Pour some in the hole, wash it down with some seawater if needed, and then wait.
 If there’s one down there it should come up within two minutes at which point you can grab it by the top of the shell and slowly pull it out.

 Shrimp